-Leases: The Company adopted the requirements of Accounting Standards Updates ("ASUs") No. 2016-02 on June 1, 2019.
+Leases: The Company accounts for its leases under Accounting Standards Updates ("ASUs") No. 2016-02.
 At contract inception, the Company determines if the new contractual arrangement is a lease or contains a leasing arrangement.
 If a contract contains a lease whose term is greater than one year, the Company evaluates whether it should be classified as an operating or a finance lease.
 Currently, all the Company's leases have been classified as operating leases.
 Upon modification of a contract, the Company will reassess to determine if a contract is or contains a leasing arrangement.